DeanLemans/deanlemans.github.io/content/01-projects/shed_greenhouse.md

-went to Intratuin Veghel, they also didn't have jack shit. they didn't have lamps for plants, no grow lights, no heat lamps, no redlight, no LED lights. then i went to find any heating-related stuff, which they didn't have jack shit off — how do you not have a basic heat pad to grow seedlings??? also didn't have any cocos ground, even the expanding ones. only thing i bought there was some moss, which i put in my greenhouse to test.
+went to Intratuin Veghel, they also didn't have jack shit. they didn't have lamps for plants, no grow lights, no heat lamps, no redlight, no LED lights. then i went to find any heating-related stuff, which they didn't have jack shit off, how do you not have a basic heat pad to grow seedlings??? also didn't have any cocos ground, even the expanding ones. only thing i bought there was some moss, which i put in my greenhouse to test.